 708-748-5672 in the South SuburbsThe YWCA also offers prevention education services to schools, youth-focused agencies and professionals.

 Project HELP is a program within the YWCA Metropolitan Chicago and is also affiliated with the Exchange Club of Naperville.

 Project HELP offers home-based parent mentoring as well as parent education workshops designed to empower parents with tools to create a nurturing home environment, ensure healthy development for their children, and provide skills and support to build family strengths.

 Did you have little or no financial education in school?
 How did you learn?
 For many, it’s trial and error because they didn’t know or didn’t understand what to do.
-Our Financial Fitness Program offers group workshops and one-on-one counseling sessions with a Financial Coach to teach you about money matters and help achieve your goals.
+Our free Financial Fitness Program offers group workshops and one-on-one coaching sessions with a Financial Coach to teach you about money matters and help achieve your goals.
 Just click here to learn more about the program or to register for a workshop.
 You can also call 630.260.2501 to schedule a workshop or coaching session.
 Click here to learn more.

 Metropolitan Family Services empowers families to learn, to earn, to heal, to thrive.
 Part mentor, part motivator, part advocate, since 1857 Metropolitan Family Services has been the engine of change that empowers Chicago-area families to reach their greatest potential and positively impact their communities.

 Metropolitan Family Services has more than 890 full- and part-time professional staff dedicated to providing quality services to families throughout Chicago, DuPage County, Evanston/ Skokie and the southwest suburbs.
 Metropolitan serves more than 68,000 families and individuals as diverse as the communities in which they live, with 81% being part of the working poor or lower-middle class.

 The mission of the DuPage County Sheriff’s Office is to provide the highest level of law enforcement possible by: